nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Configuring Amplify Agent

-Amplify Agent's configuration file is **/etc/amplify-agent/agent.conf**
+NGINX Amplify Agent's configuration file is **/etc/amplify-agent/agent.conf**

 #### Overriding the Effective User ID

-Amplify Agent will drop *root* privileges on startup.
+NGINX Amplify Agent will drop *root* privileges on startup.
 By default it will then use the user ID of the user `nginx` to set its effective user ID.
 The package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive appears in the NGINX configuration, the agent will pick up the user specified in the NGINX config for its effective user ID (e.g. `www-data`).

 In case you'd like to manually specify the user ID that the agent should use for its effective user ID, there's a specialized section in **/etc/amplify-agent/agent.conf** for that: